 I have considerable experience in reviewing and drafting bylaws, and can provide advice and assistance to clients in creating or amending constitutions, bylaws and other governance documents.

 If necessary, I can provide a formal written parliamentary opinion to help resolve differences in the interpretation of bylaws or conflicts that might exist within a bylaw, and the constitutionality of proposed amendments.

 I am able to conduct an audit of your governance documents, and recommend changes that reflect best practices.
-Many organizations have found that they do not have authority to hold meetings virtually; I can draft appropriate constitutional provisions that enable your organization to continue operations in an emergency.
+Many organizations, for example, discovered that they did not have authority to hold virtual meetings during the pandemic; I can draft appropriate constitutional provisions that enable your organization to continue operations in an emergency.

 I can also assist in drafting a code of conduct for your board, officers or general membership.

 Typically, I attend meetings and conventions to assist and provide procedural advice to the chair/presiding officer at the meeting; provide advice on agenda planning and strategy before the meeting (such as reviewing whether motions and other proposals are in order); and participate in any evaluations after the event.
 Depending on the needs of clients, I can write scripts for presiding officers; and assist or offer guidance in the drafting of minutes, reports, recommendations, motions or resolutions.

 I am able to accommodate organizations who have decided to continue to meet virtually, as well as those who have started to meet again in person.

 I am also able to serve as a neutral and professional chair or presiding officer at meetings, including conventions and AGMs, or even at parts of a meeting.
 This is often useful during discussion of a contentious item; if the regular chair needs to participate in debate; or if a member is unable to preside because of a conflict of interest.

 I have experience presiding at virtual meetings, and can provide advice on their organization and the mitigation of risks.